 - Preheat the oven to 163°C / 325°F. Line the baking sheets with silicone baking mats or parchment paper and set aside.

 - Beat the butter, granulated and brown sugar in a large bowl of a stand mixer fitted with the paddle attachment on medium-high speed until smooth and creamy, for about 2 minutes.

 - Add the egg, egg yolk and vanilla extract and beat on medium-high speed until mixed, for about 1 minute.
 Scrape down the sides of the bowl.

-- In a medium bowl combine flour, cornstarch, baking powder and salt and with the mixer running on low speed stir in the dry ingredients, for about 1 minute.
+- In a medium bowl combine flour, cornstarch, baking soda and salt and with the mixer running on low speed stir in the dry ingredients, for about 1 minute.